MicrosoftDocs/azure-docs/DevCenter/Mobile/Tutorials/mobile-services-get-started.md

   <br/>Learn how to send a very basic push notification to your app.

 <div class="dev-callout"><b>Note</b>
-<p>Visual Studio 2013 Preview includes new features that make it easy to connect your Windows Store app to Mobile Services.
-For more information, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=309095">Quickstart: Adding a mobile service</a> in the Windows Dev Center.</p>
+<p>Visual Studio 2013 includes new features that make it easy to connect an existing Windows Store app to your mobile service.
+For more information, see <a href="/en-us/develop/mobile/tutorials/get-started-with-data-dotnet/">Get started with data in Mobile Services</a>.</p>
 </div>

 <!-- Anchors. -->